moj-analytical-services/dmet-cfe/README.md

 The Centre for Excellence sets the technical direction for Data and Analytics Engineering.
 See the [mission statement](https://moj-analytical-services.github.io/dmet-cfe/) for how we do this.

-## Investigations

-This directory summarises investigations into new technologies, tools and approaches.
+The Centre for Excellence also helps [investigate and document](https://moj-analytical-services.github.io/dmet-cfe/investigations.html) technologies, tools and approaches.

 ## Slides and [Marp](https://marp.app/)